EnlighterJS/Plugin.WordPress/readme.txt

 Write a message to [Andi Dittrich](https://about.andidittrich.com/contact.html) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/issues)
 == Changelog ==

+= 3.11.0 =

+* Added: notification of next major release ( Enlighter v4)
+* Changed: the documentation links are now pointing to the global documentation repository

 = 3.10.0 =